Vehicle Types

 Frequently Asked Questions

 Can I finance a box truck for my startup?
-Yes, though you may face higher rates and down payments.
-Strong business plans and contracts help.
+Yes, though you may face higher rates and need a larger down payment (20-35%).
+Strong business plans, customer contracts, and industry experience improve approval odds.
+Many lenders specifically work with new businesses.

 What's the typical term for box truck financing?
-Terms range from 24 to 72 months.
-Longer terms mean lower payments but more interest paid.
+Terms range from 24 to 72 months depending on the truck's age.
+Newer trucks qualify for longer terms.
+Longer terms mean lower payments but more total interest paid.

 Do I need a CDL to finance a box truck?
-CDL isn't required for financing, but may be required for trucks over 26,000 lbs GVWR.
+CDL isn't required for financing.
+However, you'll need a CDL to operate trucks over 26,000 lbs GVWR.
+Most box trucks under Class 7 don't require a CDL.

 Is it better to lease or buy a box truck?
-Buying builds equity; leasing offers lower payments and flexibility.
-Consider your business plans and cash flow.
+Buying builds equity and is better long-term.
+Leasing offers lower payments and flexibility.
+Consider: How long will you keep it?
+Do you need the latest technology?
+Can your cash flow handle higher loan payments?
+See our [Lease vs. Loan Guide](/blog/truck-lease-vs-loan).

 Ready to Get Started?